Circumcision Aftercare: Healing Timeline, Warning Signs, and When to Call a Doctor

 Typical Healing Timeline

-Typically, the healing process following circumcision spans one to two weeks, during which you can expect specific changes in the surgical site.
-In the first few days, you might notice swelling and mild discomfort.
-By the end of the first week, the redness usually decreases, and the healing begins to progress.
+Healing after circumcision typically takes one to two weeks.
+In the first few days, expect swelling and mild discomfort.
+By the end of the first week, redness usually decreases and healing picks up.

 Signs of Normal Healing